Lirkoff/finebeard/README.md

 - **User Registration**

   Upon registration, users receive an activation email (tested using MailTrap).
 The activation service handles email sending, activation code generation, and account activation.
+Rate-limiting on activation    attempts is enforced using Resilience4j to prevent abuse.

 - **OAuth Login**